siwei-io/siwei-io.github.io/en/nebulagraph-etl-dbt/index.md

 ### Data download and preprocess

-Let's create a folder named `raw_data` and change directory to it.
+Let's create a folder named `raw_data` and change the directory to it.

 ```bash
 mkdir -p raw_data
 cd raw_data
 ```

-And we asummed it's under our dbt project:
+And we assumed it was under our dbt project:

 ```bash
 tree ..